Booorb/OpenModdEditor/README.md

 There are no downloadable binaries yet, as the project is still very unstable!
 ### Build OpenModdEditor from source:
 **Build Prerequisites:**
-Ensure you have Python & pip installed!
+Ensure you have Python, pip & git installed!

 **Build steps:**